A True Bonding Experience

 What to Expect with White Fillings and Bonding

-Bonding is perfect for those with decaying teeth, cracked or chipped teeth, for tooth reshaping and to bridge the gap between unevenly spaced teeth.
+Bonding is perfect for those with decaying, cracked, or chipped teeth.
+It is also great for tooth reshaping and can be used to bridge the gap between unevenly spaced teeth.
 In recent years, bonding has become an increasingly popular method to replace fillings and to cover up stains on discolored teeth.
 Bonding involves using a resin that is the same color as the tooth.
 It uses LED light to bond the resin to the tooth.
 It is a quick and generally pain-free procedure that can be done in a single, short visit.

 Fillings and Bondings Treatment Overview